Biden on Russia's Putin: 'This man cannot remain in power' | Politics

 - Poland

-President Joe Biden on Saturday dramatically escalated his rhetoric against Vladimir Putin, calling for the Russian leader to be removed because of his brutal invasion of Ukraine.
+US President Joe Biden said Saturday that Vladimir Putin "cannot remain in power," dramatically escalating the rhetoric against the Russian leader after his brutal invasion of Ukraine.

+Even as Biden's words rocketed around the world, the White House attempted to clarify soon after Biden finished speaking in Poland that he was not calling for a new government in Russia.

+A White House official asserted that Biden was "not discussing Putin's power in Russia or regime change."
+The official, who was not authorized to comment by name and spoke on the condition of anonymity, said Biden's point was that "Putin cannot be allowed to exercise power over his neighbours or the region."
+The White House declined to comment on whether Biden's statement about Putin was part of his prepared remarks.

 "For God's sake, this man cannot remain in power,'' Biden's said at the very end of a speech in Poland's capital that served as the capstone on a four-day trip to Europe.